leoguillaume/leoguillaume.github.io/_posts/2020-10-22-blogtutorial.md

 You can save the modifications and push them on Github :rocket:.

-# Step 3: Pages and posts
+# Step 3: The home page
+# Step 4: Posts
+# Step 5: Blog structure